 Note: Retired public safety officers are eligible to take a special pre-tax distribution.
 As permitted by federal law, retired public safety officers may direct that qualified health, accident and long-term care insurance premiums be paid directly from the individual's deferred compensation account; up to $3,000 annually can be exempted from taxation.

 Electing an Option

 Your funds will remain on deposit until you elect a distribution or rollover.
-When you are ready to elect a distribution or rollover, call Prudential at 1-800-833-5761 to speak to a representative.
+When you are ready to elect a distribution or rollover, call Prudential at 1-800-833-5761 to speak to a Customer Service Representative.